donejs/donejs/docs/guide.md

 ### Generate custom elements

-Now we will create two different custom elements.
-The homepage (with the HTML tag name `chat-home`) won't be very big so we can put everything into a single file at `src/home.component`.
+The homepage custom element (with the HTML tag name `chat-home`) won't be very big so we can put everything into a single file at `src/home.component`.
 To generate it we can run:

 ```
 donejs generate component home.component chat-home
 ```

-> donejs generate component messages chat-messages

-### Navigate between pages

-Routing works slightly different than what you might be used to from other libraries.
-Instead of declaring routes and mapping those to actions, our application will use CanJS's [can.route](http://canjs.com/docs/can.route.html) which allows mapping property names from a URL string to properties in our application state.
-As a result, our routes will just be a different representation of the application state.

-If you want to learn more about CanJS routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).
+We can now copy most of the code from the homepage into this component so that it looks like this:

 ```html
 <can-component tag="chat-home">